BCDevOps/devops-platform-workshops/workshop-material/slides/developer_operations/content/04_general_openshift_components_and_tasks/index.md

 #### Application Availability
 - Pods to not 'migrate', but rather stop and restart
 - Node evacuations (for maintenance) kill a pod, but do not 'redeploy'
-- High Availability requires mode than one pod to be active to service requests
+- High Availability requires more than one pod to be active to service requests
 - OpenShift will distribute multiple pods across different nodes where possible
 - Pod affinity, anti-affinity, and pod disruption budgets can be used in complex scenarios